 3.J.
 Candidate On the Ballot

-On Election Day, the candidate must present his credentials for each precinct within a polling place or one credential per a Voting Center.
+On Election Day, a candidate must present credentials for each precinct within a Polling Place, or one credential per Voting Center.
 Credentials are issued by the Election Authority.

 Candidate credentials shall be in substantially the following form: